From £249.00View All

 The Golf Foundation plays a major role in encouraging more young people into golf clubs to enjoy regular play and the ‘Skills for Life’ benefits the sport has to offer.

-Formed as a charity in 1952 by a group including Sir Henry Cotton, the Golf Foundation ambassadors include Lee Westwood, Alison Nicholas and current president Colin Montgomerie.
+Formed as a charity in 1952 by a group including Sir Henry Cotton, the Golf Foundation ambassadors include Lee Westwood, Alison Nicholas and Colin Montgomerie.

 A Timepiece for every Golfer